 ...
 What is best in mathematics deserves not merely to be learned as a task but to be assimilated as a part of daily thought, and brought again and again before the mind with ever-renewed encouragement.

 Bon voyage.
-May your journey be as fulfilling and enlightening as those that have served as beacons to people who have explored the continents of mathematics throughout history.
+May your journey be as fulfilling and enlightening as those that have beaconed people to explore the many continents of mathematics throughout humankind's history.